 Avg: 3.3 from 65 votes

-|Type:||Trad, 550 ft, 3 pitches, Grade II|
+|Type:||Trad, 550 ft (167 m), 3 pitches, Grade II|

 |FA:||John Long, Lynn Hill, Richard Harrison 1981|

 |Page Views:||9,804 total · 46/month|

-|Shared By:||J. Thompson on Oct 4, 2005|
+|Shared By:||J. Thompson on Oct 4, 2005 · Updates|

 HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

 This route is as close to climbing in Yosemite as you can get in Red Rock.The climb is located on the east face of the Mescalito.
 Hike in as if you are going to Cat in the Hat, shortly before you turn the corner of the SE buttress head up hill on a climbers trail.
 Pick your way thru the terrance above by going up it's right side.
 You'll head back left(south) across the top of the terrace, the start of the climb is a flat area of dirt and rocks in between some bush's, it is very obvious.
 You will be below an obvious, hanging, flared chimney that is orange/white in color, this feature is located on the second pitch.